Books we want: The big list of everything (GURPS/DFRPG)

 Back in Ytarria, here’s a big change to consider.
 If I may dream:

 Across Ytarria, all hell has broken loose.
-The demon Emperor has thrown off its mask, and marches with an undead army out of Hades.
-Dragons stir in every land.
 Dimensional storms dump Elder Things, time travelers, supers, and WWII lost patrols across the continent.
+Long-dormant dragons awaken; forgotten crypts and caverns disgorge eyeless crawling things to take surface lands.
 And – let’s go for broke here – the secret of gunpowder is out.
 (Turns out the dwarves and gnomes already knew; some mega-disaster reveals their closely-held secret of a hollow Yrth stocked with cannon-packing steam mechas.)
-Swords and magic battle muskets, AK-47s, and blasters across Megalos.
-(Yes, it’s Bangstorm now.)
-An AI overmind has set up shop in the Djinn lands; a force of ankylosaur-mounted orcs, led by a druid demi-god and armed with “CF/4 Porpentine” rifles from some place called “Centrum”, holds a crumbling defensive line against hunter-killer ‘bots.
-A cabal of notable Yrthlings (including a matured King Conall VI, Earth native Neill Fordham, and two of Zarak’s Seven Kings), along with ISWAT operatives, Merlin (yes, that Merlin), and a certain Dame Amelia of Earhart, is exploring the grim hypothesis that Yrth’s elves didn’t create the banestorm, but merely awakened it – and it now threatens every world in existence.
+Swords and magic battle muskets, AK-47s, and blasters (Bangstorm!).
+Swashbuckling types dogfight airborne horrors in Lewis gun-equipped biplanes (Barnstorm!).
+Megalos’ demon Emperor throws off its mask and marches with a skeletal army out of Hades (Bonestorm?).
+AI overminds are setting up shop in the Djinn lands; a force of ankylosaur-mounted orcs, led by a druid demi-god and armed with “CF/4 Porpentine” rifles from some place called “Centrum”, holds a crumbling defensive line against hunter-killer ‘bots.
+A cabal of notable Yrthlings (including a matured King Conall VI, Earth native Neill Fordham, and two of Zarak’s Seven Kings), along with ISWAT operatives, Merlin (that Merlin), and a certain Dame Amelia of Earhart, is exploring the grim hypothesis that Yrth’s elves didn’t create the banestorm, but merely awakened it – and it now threatens every world in existence.
 All the stops are out.

 Why do this?
 For all its magic and wild meta-plots, the current Banestorm has a certain buttoned-up air, teasing momentous events that could happen.
 Which is as it should be: Banestorm lets the GM look over all the plot pieces on offer and decide which ones to set in motion.
 That’s good – and GMs who like Yrth that way will always have it in the current work.